rdmsr/emerald/limine/STIVALE2.md

                             // If set to 0, the ELF entry point will be used
                             // instead.

-    uint64_t stack;         // This is the stack address which will be in RSP
+    uint64_t stack;         // This is the stack address which will be in ESP/RSP
                             // when the kernel is loaded.
-                            // It can be set to a non-valid stack address such as 0
+                            // It can only be set to NULL for 64-bit kernels.
+32-bit
-                            // as long as the OS is 64-bit and sets up a stack on its
-                            // own.
+                            // kernels are mandated to provide a vaild stack.
+                            // 64-bit and 32-bit valid stacks must be at least 256 bytes
+                            // in usable space and must be 16 byte aligned addresses.

     uint64_t flags;         // Bit 0: if 1, enable KASLR
                             // All other bits undefined